What is an IEP?

 - IEP stands for Individualized Education Plan

-- The IEP is a legally binding document that you as a classroom teacher must follow
+- The IEP is a legally binding document that every member of the IEP team (including the classroom teacher) must follow

 - Students who have been evaluated and identified as a student with special needs have an IEP